 26. Make Your Office Nice

 Must-haves are natural light & fresh air; this is an important part of life and your work environment.
-Locking yourself up in your cellar or in the tiny back room with no windows is the quick road to depression.
+Locking yourself up in your cellar or the tiny back room with no windows is the quick road to depression.

-Put a plant in the room and pictures on the wall but not in view of the webcam.
+Put a plant in the room and pictures on the wall, but not in view of the webcam.

 27. Use Natural Light